GuiyeC/Aerlink-for-Android/README.md

 2. Install [LightBlue](https://itunes.apple.com/app/id557428110) on your iOS device.
 3. Launch LightBlue and create a "New Virtual Peripheral" from the "Blank" template.
 4. Launch the app on your watch.
-5. Switch the discovery mode ON.
+5. Switch ON the iOS Service.
 6. Turn on "Blank" peripheral on LightBlue app.
 7. The watch should connect to the iOS device.